ezachrisen/indigo/guide.md

 // last_3_grades_above_3? true
 ```

 With Indigo, we create a "root" rule, with a schema but no rule expression.
-Then we used the ``Add`` method to add each child rule to the root rule's list of child rules.
+Then we added each child rule to the root rule's list of child rules.

 We then evaluated the *root* rule, not each individual rule. ``Eval`` automatically evaluates the child rules for us.